rubyists/rubyists.github.com/_posts/2011-04-11-ebeats-implementations-competition-scj-owns.markdown

 ---
 scj is claiming victory early in the [Ebeats Competition](http://rubyists.github.com/2011/04/01/show-us-your-beats-earn-a-pizza.html), as his lead is (his words) insurmountable now.
-He's implementent ebeats in everything from prolog to postscript, and he spits on the idea of anyone catching his couple-dozen implementation lead.
+He's implemented ebeats in everything from prolog to postscript, and he spits on the idea of anyone catching his couple-dozen implementation lead.

 We're happy to reward scj for his efforts, but would love to see him sweat a bit